vtex/ux-writing/docs/text-patterns/errors.md

 ### Error 5xx

+#### Full page

+**Sorry, something went wrong on our side**

+It seems that an internal error has occurred on our system.
+Please, try again, or refresh the page.
+ERROR 5XX

+#### Alert/notification component

 Sorry,  somenthing went wrong on our side.
 Please, try again, or refresh the page.